-Robson Hall, Faculty of Law believes that Indigenous people including those of Métis, First Nations, and Inuit heritage, should have individual acknowledgement in the admissions process.
-Our process is designed to facilitate access to legal education and the profession for Indigenous people in Canada.
+UM Law believes that Indigenous people should have individual acknowledgement in the admissions process and as such maintains a Canadian Indigenous Applicant Category.
+This process is designed to facilitate access to legal education and the profession for Indigenous people in Canada.

 MILSA - Manitoba Indigenous Law Students Association

 Career Development - Creating connections for Indigenous articling students

 Marc Kruse is our Indigenous Legal Studies Coordinator.